rtyler/brokenco.de/_posts/2021-04-26-disaster-recovery-with-delta-lake.md

 security and deleting it for us.

-My preference is to work at a layer _below_ Delta Lake to provide disaster recover mechanisms, in essence at the object store layer (S3).
+My preference is to work at a layer _below_ Delta Lake to provide disaster recovery mechanisms, in essence at the object store layer (S3).
 Relying strictly on `CLONE` gets you copies of data which can definitely be beneficial _but_ the downside is that whatever is running the query has access to both the "source" and the "backup" data.